One Mindset Shift That Could Change How Divorce Affects Your Children

-In a not so diplomatic fashion, I declared our usual Christmas Eve family dinner would be at my house.
+In a not-so-diplomatic fashion, I declared our usual Christmas Eve family dinner would be at my house.
 AND there would only be one celebration.
 No shuffling back and forth, no juggling agendas.
-One dinner, one table, and everyone was expected to show up.
+One dinner, one table, and everyone was expected to sit at it.

-There was some apprehension, a little push back, but I stuck to my guns and braced myself for things to go completely pear-shaped.
+There was some apprehension and a little pushback, but I stuck to my guns and braced myself for things to go completely pear-shaped.

 AND you know what?